CasperHogstrom/CasperHogstrom-Wiki/intro.md

 * Software management automation (Ease of installation, no need for searching the internet it solves that for you.
 Chocolately Ease of use and it is an optional install when installing node.js)

 * Extensions (For relevant intellicense and other framework use cases, but also for more comfort or personalization.
 I use a few but for just looks and some for getting the right intellicense)

+## Setting up an SSH for an easier and safer connection to Github
+It works through a private key file stored locally on your pc.
+Its purpose is to increase safety and workflow efficency.
+Instead of always needing to authenticate you by throwing a prompt where you have to login Github can instead use the SSH to verify your PC.